jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

     ```solidity
     // Define variables that will be needed outside the scoped section below.
-    // Keep a reference to the fee amount that was paid, and the distribution amount leftover after distributing to the splits.
+    // Keep a reference to the fee amount that was paid.
     uint256 _fee;
-    uint256 _leftoverDistributionAmount;

-    // Scoped section prevents stack too deep. `_feeDiscount` and `_feeEligibleDistributionAmount` only used within scope.
+    // Scoped section prevents stack too deep. `_feeDiscount`, `_feeEligibleDistributionAmount`, and `_leftoverDistributionAmount` only used within scope.
     { ... }
     ```